 By using the Chocolate Block it means you can refrain from using eggs in your recipe.
 A nice bonus for those with egg allergies.
 The cream cheese will add that thickness needed for an ice cream base, which is usually achieved by making custard.
 Which means no messing around with custard making!

-- 250g PHILADELPHIA chocolate Block, cut into cubes
+- 250 grams chocolate cream cheese cut into cubes

 - ½ cup milk